11 Interesting Vegetables You Should Be Adding To Your Daily Smoothie

 You may think of sweet potatoes as the perfect side to a roast, but they can also make a wonderful addition to a smoothie.
 If you think about the texture of a cooked sweet potato, it should become clear why sweet potatoes can be such a great choice.
 They're so creamy, so when you mix them in with all of the other ingredients in your smoothie, it will make it nice and smooth.
 Before adding sweet potatoes to a smoothie, you'll want to cook them.
 Simply roast your potatoes in the oven for an hour or two or peel and boil them until soft.
 Then, let them cool and add them to your blender with the other fruits and veggies you want to mix together.

-Beyond the creamy and delicious texture sweet potatoes will add to your smoothie, according to Medical News Today, they'll also deliver several important vitamins and minerals to make it an even healthier start to your day.
+Beyond the creamy and delicious texture sweet potatoes will add to your smoothie, they'll also deliver several important vitamins and minerals to make it an even healthier start to your day.
 Sweet potatoes are high in fiber, which can help aid with healthy digestion.
 Because of their high beta-carotene content, sweet potatoes may help promote eye health.
 Beta-carotene is also an antioxidant and may help decrease your risk of developing certain types of cancer.
 This superfood is also high in vitamin C and vitamin A.

 Spinach